Which stone is best for pregnancy?

 • Vaginal bleeding, even light

-• Disappearance or marked decrease in baby's movements after the 6th month
+• Disappearance or significant decrease in fetal movements after the 6th month

 • Significant edema, especially in the face or hands

-No stone replaces a consultation.
-Lithotherapy is a comfort complement, never a cure.
+No stone can substitute for a consultation.
+Lithotherapy is a comfort supplement, never a treatment.

-Hard and chemically stable stones, such as rose quartz, amethyst, or moonstone, placed in the living space or worn as jewelry, present no documented physical risk.
-Precautions mainly concern stones containing copper like malachite, and always crystal elixirs, which should be totally avoided.
+Hard and chemically stable stones, such as rose quartz, amethyst, or moonstone, when placed in the living space or worn as jewelry, present no documented physical risk.
+Precautions mainly concern stones containing copper, like malachite, and always crystal elixirs, which should be completely avoided.

 Which stone to give for a birth or baby shower?